danbev/inf-wasi/README.md

 data with an LLM inference service provider), or wanting to avoid the cost of a LLM inference provider.

-The intention of llm-wasi it to cater for developers or enterprises that want to run inference, and simliar to the above users they also want the privacy and also avoid the cost, but also want to run the inference in a secure manner.
+The intention of inf-wasi it to cater for developers or enterprises that want to run inference, and simliar to the above users they also want the privacy and also avoid the cost, but also want to run the inference in a secure manner.
 These user might also be concerned about being able to run the inference on